toastedmarshmallow/carousel/README.md

 I did implement the code (is commented out in the submitted code) to get the page controller displaying and changing based on the page the user is on - the layering of the scroll view got to me after a while, still have yet to try the fixed size/position of the "take carousel for a spin" button.

-I'm submitting at this point (in case I don't wake up later from getting the kiddos done) but intend to work on the code more this evening.
+I'm submitting at this point (in case I don't wake up later from getting the kiddos to sleep) but intend to work on the code more this evening.
 If I don't get it done this evening, I'll spend extra time implementing the optionals this week.

 * Any libraries or borrowed content.